swcarpentry/website/_posts/2018/02/2018-02-08-why-carpentrycon.md

 important – but skills such as promoting diversity and inclusion, project and lab leadership, working 'open', and speaking effectively, as our [program]( http://www.carpentrycon.org/#prog) demonstrates.

-What else?
+### And don't forget teaching!

 CarpentryCon will have a strong focus on teaching.

 Whether you eventually work in academia or industry, teaching experience is a very desirable attribute.